rajshini7/Careconnect/README.md

 ## Contact Information
-- For questions or inquiries or ideas, contact [Pranshu Gupta](mailto:gpranshu482@gmail.com).
+- For questions or inquiries or ideas, contact [Rajeev S](mailto:rajeevyash03@gmail.com).